MelanieHsieh/melaniehsieh.github.io/_posts/2020-11-06-audiobook.md

 This month I've been playing around with machine learning and experimenting with different libraries.
 On the other hand, I've been wanting to read this new Chinese novel series, 慶餘年.
 It has 760 chapters, each chapter with a few thousand Chinese character.
 Also, this novel series was highly recommended by my cousin.

 And this is what I came up...

-An audiobook that is sort of a rip off Amazon's Audible.
-Imagine there is a software where you paste in the link of the book, it converts the file into pdf then use text-to-speech recognition to read the characters out.
-Sounds like a plan and I'm off to build a simple prototype of it.
+An audiobook that is sort of a replica Amazon's Audible.
+Imagine there is a software where you paste in the link of the book, it converts the file into pdf then use text-to-speech recognition to read the characters out loud.
+How cool would that be...

+Here the the 4 key steps:

 # 1 Find the book online